All Episodes

 And that's right here in Washington, D.C.
 Every time a member of the U.S. Congress stands up and belittles our effort in Iraq, claims we're losing, claims we're in a quagmire, Zarkawi has hit gold.

-Zarkawi has his own useful idiots in the United States of America, and his attacks in Iraq are doing more damage in the United States than his attacks in Iraq are doing in Iraq.
+Zarkowi has his own useful idiots in the United States of America, and his attacks in Iraq are doing more damage in the United States than his attacks in Iraq are doing in Iraq.

 And that's the dirty little secret.

-We come back.
+So we come back.

 Don't go away, folks.

-There really is no decision.
+There really is no decision yet.

-The the peer-to-peer people can be sued.
+The peer-to-peer people can be sued.

-Uh uh the the file transfer people can be sued now.
+The file transfer people can be sued now.

-That then that's what's going to happen.
+And that's what's going to happen.

-The entertainment industry is going to sue them because uh the stuff that they're allowing to be transferred is stuff like Star Wars.
+The entertainment industry is going to sue them because the stuff that they're allowing to be transferred is stuff like Star Wars.

 This latest Star Wars movie is all over some of these FTP sites.

-Uh is just a different form of transmission.
+It's just a different form of transmission.

-How can I get a copy of Star Wars on the phone or anything else that's out there that is owned by somebody else and you have to pay to get it, own it, see it.
+How can I get a copy of Star Wars on the phone or anything else that's out there that is owned by somebody else and you have to pay to get it, own it, see it?

 How can I get it on the phone?